angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 Instead of defining validation rules directly on form controls (as it was usual with Reactive Forms), we now create a declarative schema that describes all validation rules for our form.
 The interesting part is that this schema is written as code.
 It is not just a static configuration but can involve additional logic if needed.

-In this first part of our article series, we will give you a very short introduction to it.
+In this first part of our article series, we will give you a very short introduction to schema-based validation.
 The next part will cover more advanced and complex scenarios – so stay tuned!

 ### Creating a Basic Schema

 Signal Forms use the `schema()` function to define validation rules.
 Angular comes with some very common rules by default, such as `required` and `minLength`.
+The provided `fieldPath` parameter allows us to navigate through the form structure and apply validation rules to specific fields.

 ```typescript
 import {